rpolicastro/RNAseq/README.md

 ## Running the Workflow

-After getting the conda environment ready, the sample sheet prepared, and the settings specified, you are now ready to run the workflow.
-Navigate to the main directory and enter 'bash main.sh'.
+After getting the conda environment ready and the sample sheet prepared.

-###### Notes for IU Folks
-If you wish to submit the workflow to a compute node, you can do so by submitting it through the TORQUE resource manager `qsub -l nodes=1:ppn=8,vmem=64gb,walltime=12:00:00 main.sh`. 'ppn' specifies the threads, and 'vmem' is the virtual memory.

 # Built With